Narozzy/nest-js-mikro-orm/README.md

     4c.
 PUT request to `localhost:3000/contacts/{CONTACT_ID}`.
 Within the body, you can pass in any key listed above in _Schema_ with a new value you wish to update.
 If you didn't specify an email or business, go ahead and do that!

     4d.
 DELETE request to `localhost:3000/contacts/{CONTACT_ID}`.
 This will find and delete the contact entity from the database.

+As a note: I have attached JSON files with usable bodies if you wish to quickly do that (post_body.json, put_body.json)